Linear Adversarial Concept Erasure: Experiments

 \subsection{Erasing Concepts in Image Data}

-Our empirical focus is concept removal in textual data.
-Visual data, however, has the advantage of being able to clearly inspect the influence of \method\ on the input.
-To qualitatively assess this effect, we use face images from the CelebsA dataset \cite{DBLP:conf/iccv/YangLLT15}, which is composed of faces annotated with different concepts, such as ``sunglasses" and ``smile".
-We downscaled all data to 50 over 50 grey-scale images, flatten them to 2,500-dimensional vectors, and run our method on the \emph{raw pixels} (aiming to prevent a linear classifier to classify, for instance, whether a person has sunglasses based on the pixels of their image).\footnote{Modern vision architecture relies on deep models.
-We focus on linear classification in order to see the direct effect on the input.
-Extending it for deep architectures is left to future work.} We experimented with the following concepts: ``glasses", ``smile", ``mustache", ``beard", ``bald" and ``hat".
+Our empirical focus so far has lain on erasing concepts from textual data.
+We now turn to visual data, which has the advantage of allowing the experiment to be able to clearly inspect the influence of \method on the input.
+To qualitatively assess this effect, we use face images from the CelebsA dataset \cite{DBLP:conf/iccv/YangLLT15}, which is composed of faces annotated with different concepts, such as \concept{sunglasses} and \concept{smile}.
+We downscale all data to 50-pixel-by-50-pixel, grey-scale images, flatten them to 2,500-dimensional vectors, and run our method on the pixels and hinder a linear classifier from classifying, for instance, whether a person has sunglasses based on the pixels of their image.\footnote{Modern architectures for computer vision rely on deep models.
+We focus on linear classification in order to better understand the effect of \method.} We experiment with the following visual concepts: \concept{glasses}, \concept{smile}, \concept{mustache}, \concept{beard}, \concept{bald} and \concept{hat}.

-\paragraph{Results.} See \cref{fig:faces} and \cref{app:faces} for randomly-sampled outputs.
-In all cases, a rank-$1$ linear projection is enough to remove the ability to classify attributes (classification accuracy of less than 1\% above majority accuracy).
-The intervention changed the images by focusing on the features one would expect to be associated with the concepts of interest; for example, adding ``pseudo sun-glasses" to all images (for ``glasses") and blurring the facial features around the mouth (for ``smile").\footnote{In contrast to regular style transfer, we prevent classification of the concept.
-At times (e.g. the ``glasses" case), we converged on a solution which always enforces the concept on the image; but this need not generally be the case.} Since the intervention is constrained to be a projection, it is limited in expressivity, and it often zeros-out pixels to simulate a concept of interest, such as sunglasses.
-These results suggest that very simple style transfer of images does not always necessitate deep architectures, such as Style GAN \cite{karras2019style}.
+\paragraph{Results.} See \cref{fig:faces} and \cref{app:faces} for randomly sampled images before and after erasure.
+In all cases, a rank-$1$ orthogonal projection matrix, discovered by \method, is enough to remove the ability to classify the images into their concepts.
+Indeed, we achieve a classification accuracy of less than 1\% above majority-class accuracy.
+We observe that the intervention changes the images by manipulating the features one would expect to be associated with the concepts of interest, e.g., erasing the concept \concept{sunglasses} results in an image with sunglasses superimposed on the pixels.\footnote{Note that, in contrast to regular style transfer, we prevent classification of the concept.
+At times, (e.g., in the \concept{sunglasses} case), we converge to a solution that always adds the concept.
+However, this need not be the case.} Because the intervention is constrained to be a projection, it is limited in expressivity, and it is easier to remove features than add new ones.\looseness=-1